Medical Science Review Board

 Elane is a Commercialisation Advisor and former Executive Director of Monash’s Innovation Precinct

 Dr Elane Zelcer’s career has spanned academic, executive management, director, and management consulting roles, almost exclusively focused on life sciences and medical technologies.
 Her experience includes private sector, universities, CRCs, and Federal and State government committees.
-She is currently contracted by the Australian Government as a Commercialisation Adviser for Accelerating Commercialisation (AC).

 Professor Ross Coppel